-Born from a dystopian reality – the COVID-19 pandemic -, Human Signs is participatory online art project by Yuval Avital that until today involves 200 performers of voice and gesture, from 49 different countries.
+Born from a dystopian reality – the COVID-19 pandemic – Human Signs is participatory online art project by Yuval Avital that until today involves more than 200 performers of voice and gesture, from 50 different countries.

 Human Signs has been constantly spreading, involving more artists, and shifting towards new forms of proliferation.
 The different art testimonies are not only personal expressions of life in isolation during the pandemic, but are also part of a collective reflection on a unique historical moment; all the voices and gestures become part of a living digital archive.